WebAssembly/spec/spectec/test-frontend/TEST.md

   a.
 Push val_2 to the stack.

 block
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: due to validation, there are at least k values on the top of the stack.
 2. Pop val^k from the stack.
 3. Let bt be YetE (`%->%`(t_1^k{t_1}, t_2^n{t_2})).
 4. Let L be YetE ().
 5. Enter the block Yet with label YetE ().

 loop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: due to validation, there are at least k values on the top of the stack.
 2. Pop val^k from the stack.
 3. Let bt be YetE (`%->%`(t_1^k{t_1}, t_2^n{t_2})).
 4. Let L be YetE ().